 If you think you have been wrongly refused Jobseeker's Benefit you can appeal the decision.

 You can apply for Jobseekers Benefit online at MyWelfare.ie.
 When you log in, you will be asked for some personal and financial information, as well as details of your employment, training or education history.
 You will also be asked to upload or post any supporting documents that are needed.

-You must have a basic MyGovID account to apply online.
+You must have a verified MyGovID account to apply online.

 Find out more about applying online for social welfare payments and services.